Don’t be afraid of driving in Italy

 If your car displays an international sticker for disabled, you can use spots marked by yellow lines and the international symbol of the wheelchair.
 Generally, disabled people are allowed to park in areas where other cars are not, paying the parking when requested.
 Bikers with a disability can park with no limit of time where parking is free of charge but restricted by time.

 9. IN CASE OF PENALTIES

 In case you find a fine on the mirror of your car, together with it, you will find a special form with the instruction of “how to pay”.
 Usually, you can pay at the post office or at the police station that notified the violation by cash.
 You can even find bank details to make the payment by bank drafts.
 If you pay within 5 days, there is a reduction of 30%.

 In case a police officer notified you personally the violation, you are obliged to pay immediately the penalty.
 Where is considered you can pay the reduced amount?
 Moreover, you have the right to contest the fine, but in this case, you have to leave a “deposit as guarantee” equal to the half of the maximum amount of cash or in the form of a surety.
 If you refuse to pay the deposit, police may confiscate your vehicle, until the time you pay.
 For EU vehicles, the guarantee is reduced to a quarter of the maximum fine.

 If you rent a car, you got a fine and you don’t want to pay for it, be sure the rental company won’t charge the corresponding amount on your credit card.

 10. AVOID THE CITY CENTERS IF YOU CAN

-My suggestion is to avoid the centre of the biggest cities when driving in Italy.
+My suggestion is to avoid the center of the biggest cities when driving in Italy.
 If you can, the best way to enjoy the city is to park the car in a safe place out the most crowded areas, and then use the public transportation.
-You won’t problem of traffic jam, parking, fines, and rear-ending.
+You won’t a problem of a traffic jam, parking, fines, and rear-ending.